 All of our doctors are able to assess for and prescribe emergency contraception.
 The effectiveness of these treatments are directly linked with how soon they are used.
 If you think you might require emergency contraception please contact the practice and ask for an urgent advice call from the Duty Doctor as soon as possible.
-The most effective method is the fitting of a copper coil (IUD) for which you will probably be directed to the walk-in service offered by Abacus, but if it is agreed that oral medication ("the morning-after pill") is the preferred option we will provide a (free) prescription for this.
+The most effective method is usually the fitting of an intra-uterine device (copper "coil") for which you will be directed to the walk-in service offered by Abacus, but if it is agreed that oral medication ("the morning-after pill") is the preferred option we will provide a (free) prescription for this.

 If you are taking the contraceptive pill, and are due for a repeat prescription, we now offer the facility to authorise this via online eConsult for low-risk patients.
 Follow this link and follow the prompts, the answers will be reviewed by a doctor, and provided everything is satisfactory, we may be able to reauthorise and issue your prescription without the need for a trip to the surgery.
 Please note:

 We offer an extensive sexual health service at the practice - several of our doctors have additional qualifications in sexual and reproductive healthcare.
 If you are looking for advice about contraception, or perhaps pre-conception advice before trying for a baby, then we will be able to help.
 There are a lot of choices available, to make the most of your limited-time appointment with the doctor you could have a look at the options available and narrow it down to a few - this website has some excellent information.

 In addition to offering prescriptions for contraceptive pills, patches and rings, we offer the 3-monthly injection and the contraceptive implant in the practice.
 Unfortunately at present we are unable to offer intra-uterine contraception (IUC - sometimes referred to as "coils").
 If you would like to have an IUC fitted or replaced, then for now you will need to contact the Abacus sexual health service.
 We hope to be offering this service again soon.